 Traditional feng shui (pronounced fung shway) is an ancient Chinese practice (earliest evidence dating back to 4000 BC).
-Feng shui utilizes astronomy and geography to influence the outcome of the relationship between humans and the spaces in which they move and dwell.
-It aims to create an auspicious, healthy, life enhancing environment.
-It was, and in many places still is, used to determine a place to live, work, and as a burial site.
+Feng shui uses astronomy and geography to influence the outcome of the relationship between humans and the spaces in which they exist.
+It aims to create an auspicious, healthy, life-enhancing environment.
+It was (in some places still is) used to determine where to live, work, and lay to rest.

 Modern practitioners use feng shui to arrange furniture and objects to positively enhance the flow of Chi or Qi (vital life energy) to an optimum.
 In turn, this flow can improve health, wealth and relationships.
 Stagnation of chi can lead to ill health, misfortune, loss, and general negativity in one, several or all aspects of life.